A weekend getaway in LaGrange will surprise you; it’s filled with experiences – a cute downtown, history, outdoor recreation, food, and relaxation.

 Housed in a historic building that was once home to a Chevrolet dealership in the 1940s, and a Tire Company in the 1960s, Wild Leap brewery was begun by two Millennials who were passionate about brewing beer.
 In 2015 LaGrange contacted the duo about hosting a beer festival, and following the festival, they took a ‘wild leap’ and began Wild Leap Brewing.

 Wild Leap is one of the largest breweries on the East Coast, and they have a staff of 20.
 Now in the top 30% of craft breweries in the United States, Wild Leap has certainly surpassed their own expectations!
 In a nutshell, Wild Leap is all about taking chances and following their passion.
+The perfect place to end your weekend getaway in LaGrange, Georgia.

 Where to Stay in LaGrange

 There are lots of choices for places to lay your head in LaGrange.
 The newest offering is the Courtyard Marriot, located right on the historic downtown square.
-Modern accommodations (with plenty of plugs for all your electronics!), flexible spaces that allow for intimate conversation or meeting new friends, and a sleek modern look and vibe make this one of the top places to stay.
+Modern accommodations (with plenty of plugs for all your electronics!), flexible spaces that allow for intimate conversation or meeting new friends, as well as a sleek modern look and vibe make this one of the top places to stay.
 Choose a King room that looks directly over the Marquis de Lafayette fountain for a birds-eye view of downtown.

 For a get back to nature weekend, why not try a vacation rental on West Point Lake?
 In the summer there is no better day than one spent on or near the lake, swimming, boating or just hiking.